rohan-paul/aws-s3-file_upload-node-mongo-react-multer/README.md

 And saw it was taking a completely wrong AWS credentials.

-Then I ran the command `unset AWS_ACCESS_KEY_ID`, which was deleting the key and after doing this unset, then running
+Then first I ran the following commands

 `echo $AWS_ACCESS_KEY_ID`

+`echo $AWS_SECRET_ACCESS_KEY`

+And both will give different credentials than what I have in .env file.

+Then I ran the command

+`unset AWS_ACCESS_KEY_ID`

+`unset AWS_SECRET_ACCESS_KEY`

-was no more showing the value in the terminal, but as soon as I send a POST request to upload a document with Postman, again, I will get back that wrong key in the Terminal
+which was deleting the key and after doing this unset, then running `echo $AWS_ACCESS_KEY_ID` was no more showing the value in the terminal, but as soon as I send a POST request to upload a document with Postman, again, I will get back that wrong key in the Terminal

 ### Final Solution - Plain old whole full system (my local machine) restart.